Maasai Mara National Reserve

 If you are still not sure of the best way to take in Maasai Mara’s panorama, game driving around the park suburbs is the best option.
 This excursion takes you out and into the Maasai Mara in search of notable wild animals.

 With a trained guide, enjoy remarkable game viewing at some of the Park’s best safari camps like Private Governors Camp, Little Governors camp, and more.

-Game drives in Maasai Mara are offered in 4×4 vehicles with a pop-up roof.
+Game drives in Maasai Mara take place in 4×4 vehicles with a pop-up roof.
 These Safari jeeps are suited to the environment and operated by highly trained drivers who offer detailed information about the park with its Wildlife.

 You can do a day game drive or night game drive for nocturnal species.
-Some of the animals to see on game drive are the African big fives, giraffes, hippos, hyenas, Zebras, Wildebeests, antelopes and more.
+Some of the animals that you see on game drives are the African big fives, giraffes, hippos, hyenas, Zebras, Wildebeests, antelopes and more.

 Other than game drives, Hot Air Ballooning is an incredible way to take in Maasai Mara’s natural wonders.
 This option rewards travelers a chance to admire the park’s beauty from the sky.

 It departs from the Little Governors camp and balloon rises as the first sunlight hits the Mara.
 From the basket of the balloon, you will appreciate the awe-inspiring views of forests, rivers, rolling hills, and many wild animals.